TexasInstruments/ti-wisunfantund/README.md

 ping6 -I wfan0 `<ip address>`

-#### CoAP Application ####
-If TI Wi-SUN FAN CoAP examples are used on router devices using TI CC13x2X7 LPs, then router devices will expose their LEDs as CoAP Services.
-The LED lights on LPs can be controlled using any Linux COAP Client.

-example:
-Install libcoap-1-0-bin package to get coap-client

-Then coap-client can be used to interact with TI CoAP based embedded routers.
-Sample shell scripts are provided under shell_scripts folder to showcase this.
-Refer to README.md under shell_scripts to use `run_coap_get.sh` and `run_coap_put.sh`.

-## Webserver Demo ##

-A reference webserver application has been provided under *ti_wisun_webapp* folder.
-Recommended to use node.js of version v14.17.6 or higher.

-Install all dependent npm packages using: npm install package.json

 ## Preparation of TI CC13xx Images: ##
 * Download TI CC13xx_26Xx SDK from https://www.ti.com/tool/download/SIMPLELINK-CC13XX-CC26XX-SDK
 * Compile default project Binaries for
 	* BR NWP Image on CC13x2R7 (ns_br)
 	* Node CoAP image on CC13x2R7 (ns_node_coap)
 Refer to _*http://dev.ti.com/wisunsla*_ for information on compiling out of box images and flashing to TI Launch Pads

-### Steps to run demo ###

-* Connect one TI CC13x2R7 with TI Wi-SUN BR Image to Linux PC
-* Start `wfantund` in webserver mode sudo /usr/local/sbin/wfantund -o Config:NCP:SocketPath /dev/ttyACM0 --webserver
-* Start `wfanctl` in webserver mode sudo /usr/local/bin/wfanctl --webserver
-* Start webserver
-node ti_wisunfan_webserver.js
-* Power on one (or few) Wi-SUN FAN Router devices
-* Wi-SUN FAN Router devices will start blinking their Green LED to show that they are trying to join network
-* Rate at which they blink will go down as they connect to network
-* Wi-SUN Router devices will stop blinking after they join the network *(Note: It may take around 3-5 min for a node to join)*
-* The webserver can be connected to using any standard webbrowser to display the Wi-SUN FAN network as a graph
-* The webserver is designed to interface with TI Wi-SUN FAN CoAP example (ns_node_coap) based router nodes and toggle their LEDs.

-_*User can observer the Topology and Interact with the devices (toggle LEDs)*_

 ## Feature and Architecture Summary ##